othyn/laravel-toastie/README.md

 # laravel-toastie

-Simple Toast notifications with built in defaults for ALT stack (Alpine, Laravel, Tailwind) applications
+Simple Toastie notifications with built in defaults for ALT stack (Alpine, Laravel, Tailwind) applications